Teen Religious Education

 Candidates grow in faith through:

-We use the a Combination of Decision Point from Dynamic Catholic and Purpose by Life Teen, designed to speak directly to the heart of teenagers and rooted in Scripture and the Catechism.
+We use a Combination of Purpose by Life Teen, Venture, and Foundations of Faith by Ascension Press, to speak directly to the heart of teenagers, rooted in Scripture and the Catechism.

 Program Overview

 Our Teen classes center on Small Groups where teens meet once a week with their Catechists.
 In these groups, they pray, learn, and discuss the content further in gender-specific breakout sessions.
 Designed to embrace diversity, these small groups include participants of mixed ages, backgrounds, and languages.
-Each night, there will be between 2 and 4 Catechists available, with at least one Spanish-speaking volunteer to support our students.
+Each night, there will be between 2 and 4 Catechists available to support our students.

-(Students will be assigned to a group based on availability and are expected to remain with that group throughout the semester.
-Please note that small group adjustments can be made during winter break to accommodate changes due to sports or extracurricular activities.)
+(Parents will be able to choose their preferred class time based on their availability and are expected to remain with that group throughout the semester.
+Please note that small group adjustments can be made during winter break to accommodate changes due to sports or other extracurricular activities.)

 Teen Formation Enrollment Requirements